 - If you are working with an agent, please provide their name, phone number and email address on the online application.

 We will not process the application until we have ALL supporting documents and fees.
 After receiving an application, our office will email a notice to all parties to either confirm that your application packet is complete or if it is missing anything.
 Once we have a completed Rental Application Packet (including all documents and information), we will run a background check that includes criminal, residential, and credit history, and obtain any rental and employment history available.
-Lastly, we will conduct a phone or inperson interview and the owner will be contacted with our recommendation.
+Lastly, we will conduct a phone or in-person interview and the owner will be contacted with our recommendation.
+Unless an exception is made by the owner of the property, a social security number is required for a criminal and credit history check for all applicants.

-f.
+g.
 Rental Insurance – You are required to provide proof of Renters’ Insurance prior to your move in date and have a minimum of $100,000 in general liability coverage.
-Your renter ’s insurance must name the following as additional insured: “Mars Hill Realty Group, INC” and the name of the property owner that will be provided to you.
+Your renter’s insurance must name the following as additional insured: “Mars Hill Realty Group, INC” and the name of the property owner that will be provided to you.
 You are required to maintain your policy throughout the length of your lease and any renewals.
 You will be in default of your lease if you fail to maintain Renters’ Insurance during the entire length of your residency, which could result in eviction.
-Please have your insurance company email us the Declarations page prior to the Pre Movein Walkthrough.
-Here is a company that can help you:
+Please have your insurance company email us the Declarations page prior to the Pre Move-in Walkthrough.

-g.
+h.
 Utility Information – Residents are responsible for all utilities to the home unless an exception is made on the lease.
 Any utilities that are covered by the HOA payment will be the responsibility of the Landlord.
-Residents are required to maintain utility service in their name up to two days prior to the lease date and up until the very last day of the lease.
-This guarantees that utilities will be on when we conduct our pre movein walkthrough with you (two days prior to the lease starting) and also that we have utilities on when conducting our moveout walkthrough.
-Please email utility account numbers to us prior to the Pre Movein Walkthrough.
+Residents are required to maintain utility service in their name up to two days prior to the lease start date and up until the very last day of the lease.
+This guarantees that utilities will be on when we conduct our pre move-in walkthrough with you (two days prior to the lease starting) and also that we have utilities on when conducting our move-out walkthrough.
+Please email utility account numbers to us prior to the Pre Move-in Walkthrough.

 i.
 Tenant responsibilities complete: Utilities are on in the resident’s name, security and pet deposits are paid, and renter ’s insurance has been obtained.
 If applicable, additional deposits and/or rents will also be due.